Modern slavery statement

 ClearBank operates a zero-tolerance approach to any form of modern slavery and human trafficking, within our own operations and our supply chains.
 As a part of this, ClearBank provides this statement, in accordance with the UK Modern Slavery Act 2015 (‘The Act’), and any local equivalent regulations, to outline the steps that we take to ensure modern slavery and human rights violations do not take place in any part of our business or the businesses of suppliers that we deal with.

 The ClearBank Code of Conduct allows us as an organisation, and as individuals, to demonstrate how we act responsibly and deliver the highest levels of customer experience in all jurisdictions and communities ClearBank operates within.
-The Code helps us all make the right choices for our clients, which in turn will promote the business and give both clients, customers, regulators and the industry, confidence in ClearBank.
+The Code helps us all make the right choices for our customers, which in turn will promote the business and give both customers, underlying customers, regulators and the industry, confidence in ClearBank.

 ClearBank also has an established Speak Up (Whistleblowing) Policy, which encourages all staff to disclose concerns of known or suspected wrongdoing.